jakobtfaber/Denario/docs/docker.md

 docker run -p 8501:8501 --rm pablovd/denario:latest
 ```

 where we indicate the port `8501`.
-We can also run a container in interactive mode with
+We can also run a container in interactive mode, so you can access through the terminal to the container, with

 ```bash
 docker run --rm -it pablovd/denario:latest bash